jarrad-roam/bolt-media/README.md

 1. Run `docker-compose up -d`
 1. Navigate to `bolt.home:8096` in a browser, and configure Jellyfin
 1. Navigate to `bolt.home:9000` in a browser, and configure Portainer

+TODO:

+Setup for Mounting & Launch Docker-Compose on boot